-Hint: it may help to start thinking about finding an egg donor.
-Yeah, we know—it can be a little hard to wrap your head around at first.
+Yeah, we know—using an egg donor can be a little hard to wrap your head around at first.
 Let us help with that!
 If you’re thinking about taking the plunge into egg donation, here’s everything you need to know about how it works.

 What kinds of people need donor eggs?